ReferenceType/StandardNetworkLibrary/README.md

 Hello I'm a client!
 Hello I'm the server
 ```
-</br>For SSL variants only difference is:
+</br>For SSL variants difference is:
 ```c#
    var ccert = new X509Certificate2("client.pfx", "greenpass");
    client = new SslByteMessageClient(ccert);